 By that time this was supposed to have become the World Cup of choosing to bat.
 Slow, deteriorating pitches had made a mockery of the global preference for batting second and if England won two tosses, mused Michael Vaughan on TMS, they would win the World Cup.
 Instead, they lost two and won it anyway.

 Spare a thought for New Zealand, who so nearly scuttled the England juggernaut and snatched their own triumph from the jaws of a different adversity.
-They were the side who scraped through the group stage on net run rate thanks largely to an opening game thrashing of Sri Lanka, the side Australia were visibly disappointed to have missed out on playing in the semi-finals, the side scored 1000 runs less than England.
+They were the side who scraped through the group stage on net run rate thanks largely to an opening game thrashing of Sri Lanka.
+They were the side Australia were visibly disappointed to have missed out on playing in the semi-finals.
+They were the side who scored 1000 runs less than England.
+Then, everything changed, as it can in World Cups.
 Their skilful bowling and faultless fielding defended 239 against the vaunted Indian batting line up and so nearly repeated the trick against England.
 Even in the rubble of the most crushing defeat possible, the Kiwis showcased their claim to be the most sportsmanlike team in any sport, refusing to criticise the controversial rules that made a draw a defeat, smiling wryly as those two gigantic, improbable moments involving Stokes took the game away from them.
 One less step backwards from the excellent Trent Boult and Stokes would have been caught on the boundary.
-A few milliseconds or a few millimetres either way, and his despairing dive would not have diverted the ball to the boundary for the most unexpected, unintended, unbelievable six you will ever see.
+A few milliseconds or a few millimetres either way, and Stokes’ despairing dive would not have diverted the ball to the boundary for the most unexpected, unintended, unbelievable six you will ever see.

 Over the World Cup cycle though, it is hard not to argue that the best side won, a side so full of stories and grit and fearless, dominant cricket.

 There are the openers who became statistically the best one-day pacesetters of all time, Jonny Bairstow of the back to back centuries and Jason Roy, who will surely now open in the Ashes to come.
-Below them Joe Root, the accumulator par excellence, whose classical skill and strike rotating so often looked like a needle in among the haymakers.
-There is the captain, Eoin Morgan, who enshrined a playing style that has had the world on the back foot.
+Below them Joe Root, the accumulator par excellence, whose classical skill and strike rotation so often looked like a needle in among the haymakers.
+They were followed by the captain, Eoin Morgan, a destructive batsman and innovative captain who enshrined a playing style that has had the world on the back foot.

 Down the order there was redemption for Ben Stokes, who had to watch the T20 World Cup not so much ripped from his hands as shoved down his throat after conceding 22 to Carlos Braithwaite in a very different last over in 2016, and who finished this final as the man of the match.